sh19910711/cs-mock/README.md

-## mockup - Just mock up for the codestand-io.
+## mockup - Just mock up for the codestand-io

 ### Motto